mojtabafarzaneh/social_media/README.md

-# Social Media Analysis Project
+# Social Media Replica Project

 This repository contains a social media replica project developed in Go.

 ## Table of Contents